Types of anti-competitive activity

 - sharing commercially sensitive information

-An agreement doesn’t have to be in writing for it to be illegal.
-You can break the law if you have an informal conversation (or ‘gentleman’s agreement’) with another business, even if the agreement isn’t carried out.
+An agreement does not have to be in writing for it to be illegal.
+You can break the law if you have an informal conversation (or ‘gentleman’s agreement’) with another business, even if the agreement is not carried out.